 The above three steps – square footage of the home, CFM of each room, and the friction loss of the ducts – are ones which you can take in preparation for properly sizing your ductwork.
 The proper size of ductwork will be generated by including the above three factors into a very complicated calculation.
 An HVAC professional will be able to help you complete this calculation.

-At Balanced Comfort, we look forward to assisting you with your next project no matter how large or small.
+Ready to transform your home’s HVAC performance?
+We look forward to assisting you with your next project no matter how large or small.
 Contact us to find out more about our services.